-200 The MPSS and Partector Pro clocks were synchronized prior to the measurements.
-After the 70 days of measurements, the clock of the Partector Pro was found to go approximately 5 minutes and 30 s ahead.
+The MPSS and Partector Pro clocks were synchronized prior to the measurements.
+After the 70 d of measurements, the clock of the Partector Pro was found to go approximately 5 min and 30 s ahead.
 The time stamps of the Partector Pro files were corrected accordingly.
 All MPSS and Partector Pro data were initially averaged on an hourly basis.
-The size distributions measured with the Partector Pro were corrected for the sampling inlet losses, using equation (1).
-The CPC of the MPSS ran out of Butanol during the time from 11th May 06:00 to 14th May 16:00.
+The size distributions measured with the Partector Pro were corrected for the sampling inlet losses, using Eq.
+(1).
+The CPC of the MPSS ran out of butanol during the time from 06:00 CET on 11 May to 16:00 CET on 14 May.
 Consequently, these data were excluded from further analyses.